smford/eeh-esp32-rfid/README.md

 ## Things to do
 - Add status light to signify when it is checking access, in trainer mode, locked, unlocked, etc
 - OTA updating of firmware
+- After remote reboot, change the url to be index rather than /reboot (can cause looping reboots)
 - Use wifimanager or IotWebConf to make configuration easier
 - Enable active checking of access, regularly poll and check whether card still has access
 - NTP time, to enforce windows of operation